drduh/macOS-Security-and-Privacy-Guide/README.md

 Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.

+## Backup
+Always encrypt files locally before backing them up to external media or online services.
+One way is to use a symmetric cipher with **gpg** and a password of your choosing.

+To encrypt, use

+    tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg

+To decrypt, use

+    gpg -o ~/Desktop/decrypted-backup.tar.gz \
+      -d ~/Desktop/backup-2015-01-01-0000.tar.gz.gpg && \
+      tar zxvf ~/Desktop/decrypted-backup.tar.gz

+You may also create encrypted volumes in OS X using **Disk Utility**, or using `hdiutil`,

+    hdiutil create ~/Desktop/encrypted.dmg -encryption -size 1g -volname "Name" -fs JHFS+

+You can also check out services like [SpiderOak](https://spideroak.com/), [Arq](https://www.arqbackup.com/), or [restic](https://restic.github.io/).

 ## Wi-Fi
 OS X remembers access points it has connected to.
 Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).

 This is a privacy risk, so remove networks from the list in **System Preferences** when they're no longer needed.

-Remember, WPA protection on wireless networks is [not secure](http://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/) and you should favor connecting to **WPA2** protected networks only.
+WEP protection on wireless networks is [not secure](http://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/) and you should favor connecting to **WPA2** protected networks only.

 ## SSH
 For outgoing ssh connections, use hardware- or password-protected ssh keys, [set up](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) remote hosts and consider [hashing](http://nms.csail.mit.edu/projects/ssh/) them.